pTNAS: Progressive Neural Architecture Search for Tabular Data: Notation and Terminology

-\highlight{Architecture Evaluation} refers to the assessment of architecture performance, and can be either training-based~\cite{rlnas} or training-free~\cite{naswot,zico,nasi,synflow}.
-The performance obtained by the training-based architecture evaluation approaches is accurate, which however requires costly training.
-In contrast, training-free evaluation efficiently estimates architecture performance by computing certain architecture statistics using only a small batch of data for efficiency.
-Given an architecture $a$ parameterized by $\boldsymbol{\theta}$ and a batch of $B$ data samples $X_B$, a \tfmem computes a score $s_a$ to quantify the performance $p$, formally described as $s_a = \rho(a, \boldsymbol{\theta}, X_B)$, where $\rho(\cdot)$ is the \textit{assessment function} of the \tfmem.
-A summary of all notations and terminologies in the paper can be found in Appendix~\ref{app:notation}.
+\highlight{Architecture Evaluation} refers to assessing the performance of a given architecture.
+Training-based methods evaluate architectures after full training~\cite{rlnas}, while training-free evaluation estimates performance by computing architecture statistics at initialization from a small data batch~\cite{synflow,JiZY025,kangrevisiting}.
+Given $a$ with parameters $\boldsymbol{\theta}$ and a batch $X_B$ of $B$ samples, a \tfmem computes a score $s_a = \rho(a, \boldsymbol{\theta}, X_B)$, where $\rho(\cdot)$ is the assessment function.